 - Lightly spray both sides of the tortillas with avocado spray and arrange on baking sheets.
 Heat in the oven just until they are pliable, 3 to 5 minutes.

-- Spread 2 to 3 tablespoons of the bean mixture down the middle of a softened tortilla, leaving about 1-inch on either end.
-Starting with the edge closest to you, roll the tortilla as tightly as possible. lay on the baking sheet seam side down.
+- Spread 2 to 3 tablespoons of the bean mixture down the middle of a warm softened tortilla, leaving about 1-inch on either end.
+Starting with the edge closest to you, roll the tortilla as tightly as possible.
+Place them on a baking sheet seam side down.
 Lightly spray with the avocado oil.

 - Bake 15 to 20 minutes, until the edges are golden brown and a bit crispy.
 They will get crisper as they cool.